mockk/mockk/README.md

 There is no big sense to use it for `verifySequence` and `verifyAll` as this verification methods already exhasutively cover all calls with verification.

-It will throw exception in case same calls left without verification.
+It will throw exception in case some calls left without verification.

 Some calls may be skipped from such confirmation, check next section for more details.